 [last updated 7/18/2019]

 The pay periods are biweekly and the time entry schedule can be found under the Calendar tab above.

 FOR MY LEAVE INSTRUCTIONS PLEASE READ:

 It is important that you submit your time sheets by the due date (usually NOON on Tuesday following the end of each pay period). the deadline varies depending on holidays so you DO need to check the schedule that is posted in the Calendar tab.
-MyLeave will not allow you to submit a timesheet for a previous pay period, please email Victoria Johnson if you missed a deadline.
+MyLeave will not allow you to submit a timesheet for a previous pay period, please email Jamie Henderson if you missed a deadline.

 Late time sheets will be entered with the following pay period’s time entry.